-He has also styled room settings for IKEA, the Bloomingdale’s and Domestications catalogs and windows for Liberty of London, the D&D Building, Plaza Flowers and the St. Regis Hotel in the Upper East Side of Manhattan.
+He has also styled room settings for IKEA, the Bloomingdale’s and Domestications catalogs and windows for Liberty of London in New York, the D&D Building, Plaza Flowers and the St. Regis Hotel in the Upper East Side of Manhattan.

-While training with several leading design firms: Stephen Sills Associates, Huniford Design Studio, Mary Gilliatt, Naomi Leff, Sheila Bridges, Todd Hase, David Kleinberg, Robyn Karp and Ernest De la Torre, Oskar received his BA at the New York School of Interior Design.
+He accomplished all of the above while training with several leading design firms: Stephen Sills Associates, Huniford Design Studio, Mary Gilliatt, Naomi Leff, Sheila Bridges, Todd Hase, David Kleinberg, Robyn Karp and Ernest De la Torre, Oskar received his degree from the New York School of Interior Design.

 Interiors designed by Oskar Torres Inc. have been highlighted in different media: the New York Times; the New York, Westchester, Connecticut and the Hamptons Cottages & Gardens magazines, the Andrew Martin Interior Design Review Vol. 11; Better Homes and Gardens, as well as in New York Spaces, New York Moves & How We Live, Jersey City, Luxe Miami & Palm Beach magazines, South Florida Luxury Guide and Modern Luxury Miami.
 He was also featured on the TV show “Metro Residential.”
 Oskar’s editorial work appeared in the Miami Herald’s Palette Magazine in 2017/2018, EthanAllen.com, Better Homes & Gardens, 100 Decorating Ideas and Design2Share.com as well as in Terry’s fabrics.com and Builders’ Direct blogs.
 More recently, Mr. Torres was a featured artist in the Design Center of the Americas’ Fall Market in Florida.